InnerPlant/.github/README.md

-# Best Practices for InnerPlant GitHub use
+# Best Practices for InnerPlant Software Development

 ### Table of Contents